Field Maple (Acer campestre)

 Maple wood, tough and fine grained, has been used for centuries for high quality items.
 It was used by the Saxons for harps, and in the Middle Ages for ornamental drinking bowls called mazers.
 You can make maple syrup from its sap.
 I haven't tried.

 Value For Wildlife

 Field maples are pollinated by insects, and their flowers are attractive nectar sources for bees.
 Several moth larvae eat its foliage, including the endearingly named small yellow wave.
 Its leaves are also said to attract aphids (are there many that don't?!), and thence aphid predators, including hoverflies.

 Provenance certificates are available on request for Field Maple trees, which are from the Southwest of England.

-Field Maple Smaller Sizes Supplier: Perrie Hale Forest Nursery
+Field Maple Smaller Sizes Suppliers: Perrie Hale Forest Nursery, British Hardwood Tree Nursery

 Your purchase helps us support a range of charities, which are related to the products we sell.

 Please note that standard sizes relate to tree girths in cm.
 See our size guide for details and tips on planting.
 These Field Maples are bare root, and are consequently available for delivery from November until March.
 During the lifting season there may be up to two weeks delay between placing the order and dispatching, due to weather conditions or pressure of orders, which are dealt with in date sequence.
 Orders for Field Maple placed between March and September are confirmed in October ready for dispatch from November.